buraksekili/buraksekili.github.io/content/articles/rust-serde.md

   URL: "https://github.com/buraksekili/buraksekili.github.io/blob/main/content/articles/rust-serde.md"
   Text: "Edit this page on "
 author: "Burak Sekili"
-title: "Working with Custom Data Format in Rust serde"
+title: "Working with Custom Data Format in Rust using serde"
 date: "2024-08-23"
 description: "How to serialize and deserialize a custom custom data format in Rust using serde"
 tags: ["Rust", "serde"]
 TocOpen: true
 ---

-# Working with Custom Data Format in Rust serde
+## Working with Custom Data Format in Rust using serde

 If you need to perform serialization or deserialization in Rust, you’ve most likely used the _serde_ before.
 I’m currently learning Rust, and I found myself needing similar thing.

 To get familiar with the Rust ecosystem, I decided to develop a simple key-value store.
 Initially, the engine for this key-value store was designed to work with JSON objects, as JSON is a widely-used format that’s straightforward to use with web clients.
 Also, as most of the languages and platforms already support JSON, it is a good choice to start with.